Catfish: Fin spines and toxins

-Piraíba (Brachyplatystoma filamentosum) can grow exceptionally large and are native to the Amazon Basin.
-They can occasionally grow to 200 kg (440 lb), as evidenced by numerous catches.
-Deaths from being swallowed by these fish have been reported in the region.

 Internal anatomy

 In many catfish, the "humeral process" is a bony process extending backward from the pectoral girdle immediately above the base of the pectoral fin.
 It lies beneath the skin, where its outline may be determined by dissecting the skin or probing with a needle.

 The retinae of catfish are composed of single cones and large rods.
 Many catfish have a tapetum lucidum, which may help enhance photon capture and increase low-light sensitivity.
 Double cones, though present in most teleosts, are absent from catfish.

+Sexual characters

+Sexual dimorphism is reported in about half of all families of catfish.
+The modification of the anal fin into an intromittent organ (in internal fertilizers) as well as accessory structures of the reproductive apparatus (in both internal and external fertilizers) have been described in species belonging to 11 different families.

 The anatomical organization of the testis in catfish is variable among the families of catfish, but the majority of them present fringed testis: Ictaluridae, Claridae, Auchenipteridae, Doradidae, Pimelodidae, and Pseudopimelodidae.
 In the testes of some species of Siluriformes, organs and structures such as a spermatogenic cranial region and a secretory caudal region are observed, in addition to the presence of seminal vesicles in the caudal region.
 The total number of fringes and their length are different in the caudal and cranial portions between species.
 Fringes of the caudal region may present tubules, in which the lumen is filled by secretion and spermatozoa.
 Spermatocysts are formed from cytoplasmic extensions of Sertoli cells; the release of spermatozoa is allowed by breaking of the cyst walls.

 The occurrence of seminal vesicles, in spite of their interspecific variability in size, gross morphology, and function, has not been related to the mode of fertilization.
 They are typically paired, multichambered, and connected with the sperm duct, and have been reported to play glandular and storage functions.
 Seminal vesicle secretion may include steroids and steroid glucuronides, with hormonal and pheromonal functions, but it appears to be primarily constituted of mucoproteins, acid mucopolysaccharides, and phospholipids.

 Fish ovaries may be of two types - gymnovarian or cystovarian.
-In the first type, the oocytes are released directly into the coelomic cavity and then eliminated.
+In the first type, the oocytes are released directly into the coelomic cavity and then eliminated (released outside the body).
 In the second type, the oocytes are conveyed to the exterior through the oviduct.
 Many catfish are cystovarian in type, including Pseudoplatystoma corruscans, P. fasciatum, Lophiosilurus alexandri, and Loricaria lentiginosa.